TysonWorks/aws-glue-examples/README.md

-# Automated Mongo ETL Examples using AWS CDK
+# AWS Glue Examples with CDK

 ## Mongo To S3 Example
 For the environment variables, create a `.env` folder inside `mongo-to-s3` folder.